cbodtorf/moviola/README.md

     NX_ALGOLIA_INDEX_NAME
     NX_URL # should point to backend
   ```
+  - I had to increase the timeout to `900` seconds

 - Quirks
   - Nextjs is using `standalone` to optimize build, but there were some quirks to get this rocking with NX.
 See the [issue on NX github](https://github.com/nrwl/nx/issues/9017)